Donny Osmond: Personal life

-On May 8, 1978, Osmond married Debra (née Glenn) of Billings, Montana, in the Salt Lake Temple.
-Together they have five sons: Don, Jeremy, Brandon, Christopher, and Joshua.
-The Osmonds became grandparents in 2005 and have 13 grandchildren.
+On May 8, 1978, Osmond married Debra Glenn of Billings, Montana, in the Salt Lake Temple.
+Together they have five sons: Don, Jeremy, Brandon, Chris, and Josh.
+The Osmonds became grandparents in 2005 and have 16 grandchildren.
+Chris, who is also a musician, appeared on season 2 of the American reality series Claim to Fame, in which contestants have to determine their competitors' famous relative; Chris advanced to the final episode, having repeatedly survived numerous eliminations because the other contestants could not guess Donny's identity.

-Like the rest of his family, Osmond is a member of the Church of Jesus Christ of Latter-day Saints.
+Like the rest of his family, Osmond is a member of the LDS Church.
 In retrospect, he has written, "It would have been nice to be able to have served a regular full-time mission, but when I was of that age, my career was such that everyone, including my parents and the leaders of the church, thought that I could do a lot of good in the world by continuing to be in the public eye, by living an exemplary life and sharing my beliefs in every way that I could."
 He continues sharing his beliefs in an extensive letters-and-comments portion of his website.